 2.3.6.
 Data Reduction.
 Based on the frame rate and the radiographic images quality, filtering approaches such as moving average method (with a span of 5 frames) could be utilized.
 To do so, from the toolbar menu, select Tracking-Advanced Dialog, and click on Smooth button.
 This approach was used for all captures in this study.

 2.3.7.
 Exporting Bone/Implant Positions.
-After each bone is matched to the radiographs and all frames are optimized, export 4x4 transformation matrices of the DRRs in the X-ray world by clicking on the Save Tracking button and selecting the matrix format output.
+After each bone is matched to the radiographs and all frames are optimized, export the 4x4 transformation matrices of the DRRs in the X-ray world by clicking on the Save Tracking button and selecting the matrix format output.
 This transformation matrix defines the rotation and translation of the partial image volume of the bone/implant in the calibrated X-ray world coordinate system and can be used for additional processing and motion calculation.
 The coordinate system of the partial image volume must be transferred to the anatomical coordinate system for meaningful biomechanical analysis.

 3. Data Analysis

 3.1.
 Coordinate Systems (Figure 5).
-To report kinematics, construct coordinate systems (CS) for bones and implant components based on their anatomical and geometrical landmarks.
-After these CS were constructed, register the models that are in the new CS to the surface models that were generated in Section 2.1.4 using iterative closest point algorithm.
-This one-to-one registration computes a new 4x4 transformation matrix that will be used for kinematics calculation.
+To report kinematics, construct coordinate systems (CS) for the bones and implant components based on their anatomical and geometrical landmarks.
+After these CS are constructed, register the models that are in the new CS to the surface models that were generated in Section 2.1.4 using iterative closest point algorithm.
+This one-to-one registration computes a new 4x4 transformation matrix that will be used for kinematics calculations.

 NOTE: In this study, the CS for the radius, ulna, third metacarpal, carpal component, radial component, polyethylene cap, and capitate were created using methods that have been described previously16, 22, 23.